 Sharing best practice and innovation through championing farmers who are improving their soils

-The Farm Carbon Cutting Toolkit and Innovation for Agriculture’s competition to find the UK’s Soil Farmer of 2018 is open for applications.
+The Farm Carbon Toolkit and Innovation for Agriculture’s competition to find the UK’s Soil Farmer of 2021 is open for applications.

-Following its success over the last two years, the competition is open again this year.
-It aims to find farmers and growers who are engaged with and passionate about managing their soils in a way which supports productive agriculture, biodiversity, reduces greenhouse gas emissions, and builds soil organic matter.
+Following its success over the last five years, the competition is open again this year from today World Soils Day 2020.
+It aims to find farmers and growers who are engaged with and passionate about managing their soils in a way which supports productive agriculture, biodiversity, reduces greenhouse gas emissions, and builds soil organic matter and carbon.

 Sustainable soil management is one of the cornerstones of profitable farm businesses, a thriving and diverse natural environment, and a transformation to a low carbon economy.
 Soil health is of critical importance to everyone and this competition champions farmers who understand the importance of soil, and are changing their management to protect and improve it.